 Chinese state fund invests in gene firm BGI

-The Chinese government has made an investment in BGI Genomics Co, a listed Chinese company that has supplied millions of COVID-19 tests globally as the gene firm seeks to fund exponential growth driven by the pandemic.

-SYDNEY: The Chinese government has made an investment in BGI Genomics Co, a listed Chinese company that has supplied millions of COVID-19 tests globally as the gene firm seeks to fund exponential growth driven by the pandemic.
+SYDNEY: The Chinese government has made an investment in BGI Genomics, a listed Chinese company that has supplied millions of COVID-19 tests globally as the gene firm seeks to fund exponential growth driven by the pandemic.

-BGI Genomics, the company's subsidiary listed on the Shenzhen stock exchange, raised the equivalent of just over US$300 million in a private placement to investors including China's biggest state investment vehicle, the State Development and Investment Corp (SDIC), filings to the exchange on Feb.
-1 show.
+BGI Genomics, the company's subsidiary listed on the Shenzhen stock exchange, raised the equivalent of more than US$300 million in a private placement to investors including China's biggest state investment vehicle, the State Development and Investment Corp (SDIC), filings to the exchange on Feb 1 show.

 SDIC is wholly owned by the Chinese central government, which appoints its board, and has focused on strategic emerging industries - including biotechnology and artificial intelligence - and infrastructure that serve China's national interest, according to its public statements.

-The investment gave SDIC Chuangyi a shareholding of about a third of one percent in BGI Genomics, BGI said.
+The investment gave SDIC Chuangyi a shareholding of about a third of 1 per cent in BGI Genomics, BGI said.

 The aim of the investment was to advance China's interests in alleviating poverty through improved healthcare and in fighting the COVID-19 pandemic, Wang Weidong, chairman of the board of SDIC Chuangyi told Reuters in a statement.